markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ## Admonitions

-Admonitions are notes and warnings.
+Admonitions are notes, warnings, and other types of alerts to give to readers.
 Use notes for a simple callout and warnings for things that will break if not followed correctly.
-Use the others sparingly, or at least in a consistent manner.
+Use the other admonitions sparingly, or at least in a consistent manner.

 You can apply the same admonition styles as reStructuredText by using raw HTML or by using a Sphinx directive.